givemepower8/Phaser3Practices/docs/COC.md

 # COC

-Wisely dispatch troops to destroy opponent's defence system.
+Wisely dispatch troops to destroy opponent's defence system and town hall.

 ## Resources and Structures